 We feel that it is important that our pupils receive accurate information in a safe setting in which they can ask questions.
 This is delivered through specific lessons within our PSHE curriculum.
-These are highlighted in section 3 on our Curriculum Map.
+Further information is given in section 3.

 1.6 Parents' right to request their child be excused from Sex Education